-In summer, you can mountain bike, camp and hit the trails and winter creates perfect opportunities for skiing and snow boarding at above 11,000 feet.
+In summer, you can mountain bike, camp, and hit the trails or try rock climbing in Mammoth Lakes.
+Winter creates perfect opportunities for skiing and snowboarding at above 11,000 feet.

-The town is located in the heart of Inyo National Forest where you can find plenty of opportunities for wild camping and unplug for a couple of days.
+The town is located in the heart of Inyo National Forest, where you can find plenty of opportunities for wild camping and unplugging for a couple of days.

 Where to stay in Mammoth Lakes

-The Village Lodge, a classic mountain resort that’s located near the gondola and boasts great amenities including a kitchen, a concierge service and a free airport shuttle.
+The Village Lodge is a classic mountain resort that’s located near the gondola and boasts great amenities, including a kitchen, a concierge service, and a free airport shuttle.